Building Learner-Centered Courses

-- Communication and community building are essential for online learning environments.
+- Communication and community building are essential for both traditional and online learning environments.
 Until recently, online education has been viewed as a kind of digitized correspondence course but with very little correspondence.
-We know that participatory learning results in learners gaining a deeper and longer-lasting understanding of course material, so designing learning environments that afford social interactions and group inquiry is something we take seriously at DEE.
+We know that participatory learning results in learners gaining a deeper and longer-lasting understanding of course material, so designing learning environments that afford social interactions and group inquiry is something we take seriously.

 - Starting with the end result in mind is the best way to make sure students learn what faculty want them to learn.
 We ask faculty to start with the question, “If the students really learned to critically interact with the material and concepts of this course, what would that look like?”
 The answer to this becomes the assessment criteria for the course.
 The next question becomes the basis for learning design, “What can students produce to demonstrate they have learned what I want them to learn?”